moonfire-ventures/tokenomics/README.md

 The latest version of the tokenomics dataset is always commited to this repository in csv format and can be downloaded [here](https://raw.githubusercontent.com/moonfire-ventures/tokenomics/master/token_allocations.csv).

-There is also a UI to explore this data - check out the [Moonfire Tokeonomics Explorer](https://tokenomics.moonfire.com/)
+There is also a UI to explore this data - check out the [Moonfire Tokenomics Explorer](https://tokenomics.moonfire.com/)

 # Data Contribution Guidelines